MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-duration-trend.md

 1. Add the field "CompletedOn.Date" to **Axis**.

-  - Richt-click "CompletedOn.Date" and select "CompletedOn.Date", rather than Date Hierarchy.
+  - Right-click "CompletedOn.Date" and select "CompletedOn.Date", rather than Date Hierarchy.

 1. Add the field "Duration80thPercentileInSeconds" to **Values**.

-  - Richt-click "Duration80thPercentileInSeconds" field and ensure **Sum** is selected.
+  - Right-click "Duration80thPercentileInSeconds" field and ensure **Sum** is selected.

 Your report should look like this.